 are finite, where $\rho_\pm$ denote the sets of all (necessarily simple) zeros of the functions $\Phi_\pm$.
 As a consequence, these functions can be written as the canonical products

 bearing in mind the normalization condition (N).
 Finally, we mention the bounds

 upon roughly estimating~\eqref{eqnPhiProd} and employing the interlacing condition once more.

-The simplest case of a coupling problem prevails when the set $\sigma$ consists of only one point.
-In this case, it is indeed possible to write down the solution explicitly in terms of the one single coupling constant.
+Obtaining existence and uniqueness results for the coupling problem is an intricate task which is essentially equivalent to solving the inverse problem for the isospectral problem of the Camassa--Holm equation.
+However, in the simple case when the set $\sigma$ consists of only one point, it is indeed possible to write down the solution explicitly in terms of the one single coupling constant.

 \begin{proposition} Suppose that $\sigma = \lbrace \lambda_0 \rbrace$ for some nonzero $\lambda_0\in\R$.
 If the coupling constant $\eta_{\lambda_0}\in\R\cup\lbrace\infty\rbrace$ is not negative, then the coupling problem has a unique solution given by